 What might, at first glance, seem a strange partnership could be hugely beneficial to both Ikea and Sonos.
 Ikea began its push into the smart home with its Tr√•dfri line of smart lights and plugs, and getting the Sonos brand behind it will validate its branch out into speakers.
 As for Sonos, it's a way to sell cheaper speakers - and get into more homes.

 Both Ikea and Sonos say this will be a long-term partnership, not a one-off product, so we can expect to see a whole range hitting the furniture megastores in the coming years.

-Sonos and Ikea are showing off their new speakers at the Milan Furniture Fair, where we'll be getting up close with Symfonisk - so check back for our first impressions.
+Sonos and Ikea are showing off their new speakers at the Milan Furniture Fair, where we'll be getting up close with Symfonisk - check out our first impressions.